 Russian nuclear fuel manufacturer TVEL has signed a contract with the China Institute of Atomic Energy (CIEA) for the supply of fuel to the Chinese Experimental Fast Reactor (CEFR).

 The sodium-cooled, pool-type fast reactor was constructed with Russian assistance at CIEA, which undertakes fundamental research on nuclear science and technology.
 The reactor has a thermal capacity of 65 MW and can produce 20 MW in electrical power.
-The CEFR was built by Russia's OKBM Afrikantov in collaboration with OKB Gidropress, NIKIET and Kurchatov Institute.
+The CEFR was built by Russia’s OKBM Afrikantov in collaboration with OKB Gidropress, NIKIET and Kurchatov Institute.
+The China Experimental Fast Reactor is one of the major energy projects under the national high-tech research and development program of China’s “National 863 Program”.
+CIAE, which is based near Beijing, is the organizer of the project’s construction.

 The new agreement, which was signed during a visit to China by a delegation from TVEL last month, covers the supply of two additional batches of fuel assemblies in 2017-2018 with loading into the reactor in 2019.In a statement on 28 December, TVEL said the contract will enter into force on 10 January and has a value of more than $50 million.